"Beyond Boundaries: Second Annual Symposium on Hybrid Scholarship at Yale University"

 Susan Gibbons, University Librarian and Deputy Provost for Libraries & Scholarly Communication

 |12:00pm - 1:00pm||

-Showcase of projects by students, faculty, and staff
+Showcase of projects by undergraduate and graduate students

 Organized by the Yale Digital Humanities Lab and Yale STEAM, with generous support from the Center for Teaching and Learning